axis68/react-login-page/README.md

 - Functional components
 - Hooks: state
-- Lazy loading (:construction_worker: work in progress)
+- Lazy loading
-- Routing (:construction_worker: work in progress)
+- Routing
+- Some basic CSS

 # Things to be checked

-- Login should only be possible if not logged yet
+- Login should only be possible if not logged yet (:construction_worker: work in progress)
-- Login & Logout button layout
-- Layout navigation bar with CSS
 - What is the difference between HTML and React fragment

 # Usage